 2) While Canada is huge from a geographic perspective, hardly anyone lives there.

-With a population of just over 36 million people, there’s a lot of vast empty space.
-The population density is 3.7 people per square kilometre, compared to the United States which boasts 37 people per square kilometre.
+With a population of 38 million people, there’s a lot of vast empty space.
+The population density is 3.7 people per square kilometer, compared to the United States which boasts 37 people per square kilometer.
 The majority of Canadians live in cities like Toronto, Vancouver, and Montreal.
-While we’re small in number, we’re beautifully multicultural, with Toronto being known as one the most multicultural cities in the world.
-As travellers to Toronto, you can enjoy cuisine from around the globe, and experience all the colourful and vibrant neighbourhoods like Chinatown, Little Italy, and more.
+While we’re small in number, we’re beautifully multicultural, with Toronto being known as one of the most multicultural cities in the world.
+As travelers to Toronto, you can enjoy cuisine from around the globe, and experience all the colorful and vibrant neighborhoods like Chinatown, Little Italy, and more.

 3) Canada has two official languages, English and French.

 While English is spoken widely across the country if you’re traveling through Quebec and some other parts of Eastern Canada like New Brunswick, you’re more likely to hear French being spoken.
 The French dialect spoken in Canada also differs from France, so don’t be surprised if French Canadians speak differently.
 When the French colonized Canada, their dialect never changed as much as it did in France.
 Friends of mine from France have told me that Canadians speak a very “weird” sort of French and that they find it amusing that we speak such an old dialect.